TomZdulski/FUEL-CMS/README.md

 1. lorem
    - lorem

-***Please ignore this file (README.MD) in pull commits - this only describes changes in 'opt-in-multi-language' branch.
+***Please ignore this file (README.MD) in Your merges - this one only describes changes in 'opt-in-multi-language' branch.
 Below is its original content.***

 # FUEL CMS
 FUEL CMS is a [CodeIgniter](https://codeigniter.com) based content management system.
 To learn more about its features visit: http://www.getfuelcms.com